cuustard/uni/SCC.111.md

 `main()` is the entry point to the program.
 It takes no parameters and returns a code to the shell.

-In C, the parameter values in the function are only ever a copy of whats passed in (passed by value).
+In C, the parameter values in the function are only ever a copy of what passed in (passed by value).

 ## Lecture 5 - Variables & Arrays